mcp-rune 0.107.0

 text: JSON.stringify({

-model: 'custom',
+model: 'review',

 defaults: { title: args.title || '' },

-statusOptions: ['draft', 'published'],
+statusOptions: ['draft', 'published']

 })